CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

     - Task 1: Copy Snowflake queries to Dataflow

-    - Task 2: Create connection to Snowflake
+    - Task 2: Create a connection to Snowflake

     - Task 3: Configure Data Destination for Supplier and PO queries